Scooby-Doo in film

 The animated series Scooby-Doo has been adapted and appeared in five feature-length films since its debut in 1969, not including the series of animated direct-to-video films that have been in production since 1998, or the four animated television films produced from 1987 to 1994.

 Toward the end of the 1990s, Warner Bros. and producer Charles Roven began producing a series of feature live-action films starring Scooby-Doo, beginning with the 2002 film Scooby-Doo, directed by Raja Gosnell.
 Gosnell also directed the 2004 sequel Scooby-Doo 2: Monsters Unleashed (2004).
-A reboot television film, Scooby-Doo!
+A prequel television film, Scooby-Doo!
 The Mystery Begins (2009), was released by Cartoon Network.
 Brian Levant directed the film and its sequel, Scooby-Doo!
 Curse of the Lake Monster (2010).
 A direct-to-video film entitled Daphne & Velma, with no connection to previous Scooby-Doo films, was released in 2018.
 An animated film titled Scoob! was scheduled for release in theaters on May 15, 2020, but was released direct-to-video on digital platforms due to COVID-19 closing most theaters in the United States and Canada.
 The film subsequently received a secondary theatrical release in the United States beginning on May 21, 2021 in selected markets.
 In December 2021, HBO Max confirmed the development of a further prequel film, Scoob!
 Holiday Haunt, the release of which was cancelled by Warner Bros.
 Discovery in August 2022, citing cost-cutting measures and a refocus on theatrical films rather than creating projects for streaming, despite the film already being completed.